 The outlook for patients diagnosed with amyloidosis will depend on their unique condition.
 Some may be able to live a life with manageable symptoms, while others could have a more severe case.
 The good news is life expectancy for patients has increased over the decades from only a few months to more than 10 years after diagnosis.

-Learn more about amyloidosis by searching online.
-And remember, if you’re experiencing any symptoms related to the disease, see your doctor.
+Learn more about amyloidosis and remember, if you’re experiencing any symptoms related to the disease, see your doctor.